chen0040/keras-text-summarization/README.md

 # keras-text-summarization

-Text summarization using seq2seq in Keras
+Text summarization using seq2seq and encoder-decoder recurrent networks in Keras

 # Machine Learning Models

-Seq2Seq model is used to perform text summarization:
+The follow neural network models are implemented and studied for text summarization:

+* Seq2Seq

 # Model Evaluation